SlicBeat Documentation

 Modulation System

 Each instrument has 4 modulation slots.
-Every slot connects a source to a destination with an adjustable amount (-100% to +100%).
+Every slot connects a source (6 types) to a destination with an adjustable amount (-100% to +100%).
+Modulators can also cross-modulate each other for complex evolving textures.

 Modulation Sources